Academically and Intellectually Gifted (AIG) Services

 Current District AIG Team Members:

-Scott Dollyhite, Executive Director of Student Services, Mount Airy City Schools
+Dr. Penny Ballin, Director of Federal Programs and Innovation, Mount Airy City Schools

 Alicia Henson, School Counselor, Mount Airy High School